-Sidney is a good boy who likes to play with his humans, cuddle with his dad, get belly rubs by his mom, and he licks anyone he can any chance he can get.
-He has a special fondness for feet!
+Sidney is a good boy who likes to play with his humans, cuddle with his dad, get belly rubs by his mom, and he licks anyone he can any chance he can get, and he has a special fondness for feet!
 He is best friends with his doggie sister Twinkie, who was rescued from a puppy mill.
 He has taken her under his paw, so to speak, and helps her to understand how to act like a dog.
 He loves to clean her eyes and face, and they can often be seen back to back snuggling with each other.

 Amy and Todd need help in covering the expenses they've incurred in Sid's treatment, and also for ongoing treatment.
 They are true animal lovers and advocates, and do all they can to help others.
 They're committed to helping and adopting rescue dogs, and have a nice little pack of pups at home.
-Hedd Mutt Foundation is the organizer of this fundraiser, and your donations are tax deductible.

 On July 5, 2017 at his annual exam he was given an x-ray because Amy & Todd noticed that his activity level had been significantly decreased, and he was coughing more - a sign of the heart murmur.
 His veterinarian, Dr. Lehal of Brookville Animal Clinic, noted a small mass, and Sid was referred to VCA Aurora cardiologist Dr. Soyden.